Convergence rates analysis of a multiobjective proximal gradient method

 \section{Conclusion}

-We presented global convergence rates for multiobjective proximal gradient methods~\cite{Tanabe2019} matching what we know in scalar optimization for non-convex, convex, and strongly convex problems using merit functions to measure the complexity.
+We presented global convergence rates for the multiobjective proximal gradient method~\cite{Tanabe2019}, matching what we know in scalar optimization for non-convex, convex, and strongly convex problems using merit functions to measure the complexity.
 We also proposed the multiobjective proximal-Polyak-{\L}ojasiewicz (proximal-PL) inequality that extended proximal-PL inequality for scalar optimization and established the rate for multiobjective problems that satisfy such inequalities.
-Note that the results obtained here can be applied to the multiobjective steepest descent methods~\cite{Fliege2000}, too, since the multiobjective proximal gradient methods generalize them.
+The results obtained here can be applied to the multiobjective steepest descent method~\cite{Fliege2000}, too, since the multiobjective proximal gradient method generalizes them.